nocoolnametom/SurvivingBYU/README.md

  * Keep yourself clean-shaven.
  * Go to the Devotionals.

-You may not _like_ the rules and expectations, but without that friendly veneer do you feel a bit more respected?
+You may not _like_ the rules and expectations, but without that friendly veneer do you at least feel a bit more respected?

 That is lesson one: the rules for the game of BYU are often hidden.
 They require a bit of work to find out.
 You'll need to learn to ignore the please for conformity in the rules as publicly presented to find out what the actual rule underneath is stating.